Google Looker Studio: building automated SEO dashboards for Wix

 Scheduled Email Reports and Sharing

 Looker Studio allows you to schedule automated email delivery of your dashboard as a PDF attachment.
-This is invaluable for keeping stakeholders informed without requiring them to log in.
-Configure a weekly email that delivers your SEO dashboard every Monday morning, providing a consistent performance review cadence.
+This is invaluable for keeping stakeholders, clients, or team members informed without requiring them to log in to Looker Studio.
+Configure a weekly email that delivers your SEO dashboard every Monday morning, providing a consistent performance review cadence that keeps everyone aligned on progress and priorities.

 Setting up scheduled email delivery